A First Course in Linear Algebra

 On Ben Crowell's site, where he distributes copies of his Light and Matter textbook, he says "Who am I and why should you trust me to tell you about science?"
 So why would you trust me to tell you about linear algebra?
 Especially when there is no publishing house in sight to have put some real money behind this project to manufacture a warehouse full of physical copies of the book.

 My research interests are in graph theory and combinatorics, and often involve the interplay between these disciplines and algebra.
 I have published three times in the journal Linear Algebra and Its Applications.
-Several other of my articles contain topics from linear algebra and have been published in journals such as Journal of Graph Theory and The Journal of Combinatorial Theory, Series A. A recent paper on algebraic topics appeared in Expositiones Mathematicae, a journal devoted to good expository writing.
+Several other of my articles contain topics from linear algebra and have been published in journals such as Journal of Graph Theory and The Journal of Combinatorial Theory, Series A. A more recent paper on algebraic topics appeared in Expositiones Mathematicae, a journal devoted to good expository writing.

 You can learn more about me, and my work, by visting my home page.
 The proof is in the pudding.
 Read the book, use it.
 Study the proofs.
 If you come to understand the major ideas and subtleties of linear algebra, then it is doing its job.

-By The Numbers (December 2006)
+By The Numbers (Version 3.00, December 2012)

 Milestones